CLDTio/node-red-contrib-aerogear-notifications/README.md

 **Note:** You will need to add *url* *applicationId* and *masterSecret* to the notification file.
 To do so, you'll need to install [UPS](https://aerogear.org/push/#unifiedpush) (locally or through OpenShift Online) and create an app.
 More information in the Usage section.

 # Usage

+## the client app
-This is a module to send Push Notifications to a mobile device.
-To do so, you will need to write such app.
+This is a module to send *Push Notifications* to a mobile device.
+To do so, you will need to write such an app.
 The Aerogear [getting started guide](https://aerogear.org/docs/unifiedpush/aerogear-push-android/guides/) provides an step by step account on how to do so.

 Note that you will not only have to setup the Unified Push Server, but you will also have to configure your GCM project in the Google developer console as explained in the [Aerogear guide](https://aerogear.org/docs/unifiedpush/aerogear-push-android/guides/).
+## the module
+Once you have an app ready, you can use the module as follows.

+### config

+[Screenshots and stuff here]

+### basic flow

+[Screenshots and stuff here]

+Link to a gist for a flow.

 # TODOs